 There isn’t a limit on how much hemp-derived CBD oil you can purchase at once in Alabama, although certain retailers may have their own limitations on how much a customer can buy.

-Yes, it is legal to sell CBD in Alabama.
+Yes, CBD oil legal in Alabama.

 Yes, CBD derived from hemp is legal in Alabama.
 It must contain less than 0.3% THC.

 You can buy CBD Oil Alabama online, in retail stores, and in pharmacies.